bhunut-adobe/UST-Install-Scripts/README.md

 ##### Arguments

-<code>-py <2 | 3></code>
+<code>-py <2 | 3 | none></code>

 You can choose which Python version to use by changing the -py flag on the call.
 Values of 2 and 3 are allowed.
-Note that Adobe recommends using at least Python 3.6.3 for future support.
+You can also choose none, if you wish to skip Python.

 <code>-cleanpy</code>

 This feature is useful!
 When used, the script will remove <b>all existing Python installations for all versions</b>, which leaves the VM clean so that the correct versions can be used.
 User Sync <b>requires</b> that the installed Python version be 64 bit!
 This flag helps to smooth and clean up the install process.

+<code>-offline</code>

+This option builds a complete UST package, and includes the appropriate Python installer as part of the archive.
+You can use this to generate install packages for VM's that are not able to run the script.
+You can also use "-py none" to create a package with no installer.

 Example calls with flags: